 - What is your biggest goal or challenge with this aquarium?
 Probably keeping the algae down in the tank.
 I run a fairly powerful light on the top but keeping some floating plants on the top such as water lettuce and good algae eating crew helps curb that.
 Also finding time to do the needed gardening in the tank with a fairly busy schedule that I have.

 - Never clog air stone.
-Replacing crumbly fused to your airline air stones are a thing of the past.
-Plus the fine bubbles are great for reducing noise in your tank.
+Crumbly fused-to-your-airline air stones are a thing of the past.
+Plus, the fine bubbles are great for reducing noise in your tank.

 - Sponge filters.
 I have always been a fan of low tech easy old school filtration.
-Great for any tank even as a secondary to any filtration.>
+They are great for any tank even secondary to other filtration.